OctopusDeploy/blog/blog/2022-q2/creating-rds-instance-cloudformation/index.md

 RDS provides a managed, scalable, and highly available database platform supporting a number of popular database providers.

-This post built on the [previous post](https://octopus.com/blog/aws-vpc-private) describing VPCs with private subnets, and demonstrated the resources required to deploy a serverless Aurora RDS instance with security groups ready to be attached to any additional resources that required database access.
+This post built on our [post describing VPCs with private subnets](https://octopus.com/blog/aws-vpc-private), and demonstrated the resources required to deploy a serverless Aurora RDS instance with security groups ready to be attached to any additional resources that required database access.

 We have [other posts about CloudFormation templates](https://octopus.com/blog/tag/CloudFormation) you might find helpful too.